 The State Librarian, senior managers, the Communication and Marketing Coordinator, advisory committee members and the Commission will work together to create and present compelling arguments for ongoing and increased legislative support to be reflected in Executive Planning Process (EPP) priorities.
 These priorities will be presented to the Commission in April 2015.

-(Update: February 2016) The Governor's Office of Budget and Program (OBPP) planning announced their timeline for the EPP process.
+(Originally reported February 2016) The Governor's Office of Budget and Program (OBPP) planning announced their timeline for the EPP process.
 EPP requests must be submitted to OBPP by May 30.
 This timeline may necessitate the need for a teleconference Commission meeting to approve final EPP items ahead of the June meeting.
 Additionally, Stapp and Schmitz attended a meeting with Budget Director Villa and Montana Library Association representatives Judy Hart and Nanette Gilbertson to discuss the need to update the statutory appropriation for state aid (22-1-327 MCA) in the 2017 session.
 At Director Villa's direction, the State Library will prepare legislation, extending the term of the statutory appropriation to a date yet to be determined.
 This legislation will be submitted to the Governor's Office as part of our EPP request.
 It is important to note that the state aid funding would remain tied to the statutory appropriation rather than being included in House Bill 2, the state budget bill.
+(Originally reported April 2016) Schmitz completed training on the State Budget System (IBARS) on creating standard budget journal and reporting levels to capture FY 17 legislatively appropriated budget as the starting point for the 2019 biennium budget.